 If you are looking for a new career, the nonprofit field is an exciting venture that can offer the chance to work for a cause and quick career growth.
 A nonprofit salary tends to be a sticking point, though.
-The average salary for nonprofit organizations is $58,114.
+The average salary for nonprofit organizations is $67,000, depending on location and position.
 This lower salary, along with the long hours, makes turnover a big problem with nonprofits.

 Most nonprofits have full-time staff.
 Sometimes that staff includes hundreds of people.
 If the employee’s primary role fits with the organization’s mission, they can be paid a reasonable wage.